chocolateboy/Devel-Pragma/README.md

 # COPYRIGHT AND LICENSE

-Copyright © 2008-2016 by chocolateboy
+Copyright © 2008-2016 by chocolateboy.

-Devel::Pragma is free software; you can redistribute it and/or modify it under the terms of the [Artistic License 2.0](http://www.opensource.org/licenses/artistic-license-2.0.php).
+This is free software; you can redistribute it and/or modify it under the terms of the [Artistic License 2.0](http://www.opensource.org/licenses/artistic-license-2.0.php).